How do I know if I am eligible to switch retailer?

 Landed: Terrace & Semi D ($350)

-When relocating within Singapore, if you provide valid documents and re-contract with iSwitch, once you move to your new premise, the small flat fee you paid will be refunded to you once your new premise contract is active.
+When relocating within Singapore, after you re-apply with iSwitch and move to your new premise, the small flat fee you paid will be refunded to you once your new premise contract is active.
 So you incur no charges for relocation!

 Referral & Rewards